 “To keep the elephants away from the train.”

 “But there are no elephants within 3000 miles”.

 “See!
 It works!”

 Someone’s success with a particular remedy may not actually be related to that remedy.
 So, be careful about what you read and the conclusions of other individuals!
-If there are no controlled studies to back the claims up, take them with a grain of salt.
+If there are no controlled studies to back the claims up, take them with an appropriate dose of skepticism.